PennLINC/coding-interview/index.md

 ## Analyze subject-level behavior matrices

 Clean up the behavior file by loading it as a dataframe with [pandas](https://pandas.pydata.org/pandas-docs/stable/index.html).
 Let's call it "df".
 We want to analyze the "WM_Task_2bk_Acc" and the "Language_Task_Story_Avg_Difficulty_Level" columns.
 You will also notice there are subjects in the behavior file with no matrices.
-Let's clean up the dataframe by only keeping the columns "Subject", "WM_Task_2bk_Acc", and "Language_Task_Story_Avg_Difficulty_Level", and then create a new fourth column that denotes if the subject has a matrix with True or False.
+Let's clean up the dataframe by only keeping the columns "Subject", "Flanker_AgeAdj", and "ProcSpeed_AgeAdj", and then create a new fourth column that denotes if the subject has a matrix with True or False.
 Call this column "has_matrix".

 Okay, now we have a nice clean dataframe with four columns.

 A lot of the time, we want to know if variance in the strength of a connection (i.e., an entry in the matrices you have) correlates with a given behavior.
-Thus, run a Pearson *r* correlation between each connection in the 200 resolution matrix across subjects, and the "WM_Task_2bk_Acc" column in "df".
+Thus, run a Pearson *r* correlation between each connection in the 200 resolution matrix across subjects, and the "Flanker_AgeAdj" column in "df".
 You should store these correlations in a 200x200 matrix, where matrix[0,1] is the Pearson *r* between the strength of the connection from region 0 to region 1 across subjects and WM_Task_2bk_Acc.
 We can use the big matrices that has every subject's matrix for session 1 and session 2.

 ```python
 import scipy.stats